accelerated-text/accelerated-text/docs/annotated-text-json.md

 ### Reserved property names

-These properties are reserved for future use and should not be used for _Element_ types without a consultation:
+These properties are reserved for future use and should NOT be used for _Element_ types without a consultation:

 *   attributes
 *   class